jweeks2023/LQICM-Benchmark/README.md

 - `sh: 1: [OBJECT OR FILE PATH]: not found` - Most likely the compilation of the C file being benchmarked failed.
 Check the `COMPILERPATH` parameter to make sure it points to the same folder `COMPILER` exists in.

-- Any error message that displays repeatedly in rapid succession - This is most likely an error with your C file.
+- File skipped due to errors/warnings - This is most likely an error with your C file.
 Make sure you can compile and run your code through your compiler before putting it in the `CodeToTest` folder.

-- `Command '[COMPILER]' not found, but can be installed with:` - This means that you are referencing a compiler that you do not have installed.
+- `Command '[COMPILER]' not found, but can be installed with:` - This means that you are referencing a compiler that you do not have installed and/or does not exist in the path defined at `COMPILERPATH`.
 This issue is common when you install LLVM, as many commands require the command followed by `-[VERSION NUMBER]`.
 This is why the default value for `COMPILER` is `clang-15`.
-Please verify you've installed a C compiler and that you are referencing the correct version in the command.
+Please verify you've installed a C compiler and that you are referencing the correct version in the command in the correct location.